Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/tuning-proxy-connectivity.markdown

 ## Unicast Lookup Service

 The space proxy router uses the [Lookup Service](../overview/the-runtime-environment.html#lus) to locate data grid members.
 The lookup service uses either [multicast](./network-multicast.html) or [unicast](./network-unicast-discovery.html) discovery (default is multicast).
 When a unicast lookup service is restarted, the space proxy will automatically re-discover after a while.
-If you need to better understand that process and  fine-tune it, refer to [Configuring lookup discovery intervals](./network-unicast-discovery.html#configuring-lookup-discovery-intervals).
+If you need to better understand that process and  fine-tune it, refer to [Discovery Intervals](./network-unicast-discovery.html#discovery-intervals).

 # Load balancing